SBAP presentation format

 Chronic kidney disease stage 3B

-Intermittent benign positional vertigo for 5 years usually triggered by movement in bed”
+Intermittent benign positional vertigo for 5 years- triggered by movement in bed”

-it’s quite likely at this age that your patient may have other active medical conditions- GERD, seasonal allergies, hyperlipidemia, and chronic constipation, but since those are not relevant to her presenting symptoms and they should not be mentioned during the presentation as it may overwhelm your listeners
+it’s quite likely at this age that your patient may have other active medical conditions- GERD, hyperlipidemia, knee and back arthritis, and chronic constipation, but since those are not relevant to her presenting symptoms and they should not be mentioned during the presentation as it may overwhelm your listeners

 (back to cc and HPI)

-“Patient’s chief concern today is acute dizziness for 1-2 weeks, I had previously scheduled this appointment a months ago to follow up her blood pressure after we added a new medications.
+“Patient’s chief concern today is acute dizziness for 1-2 weeks, I had previously scheduled this appointment a month ago to after we added a new antihypertensive for a SBP of 170.

-She describes the dizziness as non-vertiginous, dissimilar to her known positional vertigo.
-Now more of a weakness and a brief sensation of unsteadiness.
+She describes the dizziness as non-vertiginous, dissimilar to her positional vertigo.
+This time a weakness and a brief sensation of unsteadiness.
 It is only noticed when she is upright.
-Last sunday in church when she stood up quickly she almost fell.
-There is no other symptoms or focal weakness.
-The sensation is a bit scary but does not limit daily activities; patient is still able to walk up 3 flights to her apartment without difficulties.
+Last Sunday in church when she stood up quickly and almost fell.
+There is no other symptoms, pains, or focal weakness.
+The sensation scares her but does not limit her daily activities; patient is still able to walk up 3 flights to her apartment without difficulties.
 She is concerned that the medication we prescribed last months ago may be contributing.
 Despite that she has been very compliant with it.
-She denies focal neurologic symptoms, hearing difficulty, tinnitus, headache, signs of GI hemorrhage, dyspnea, chest pain.
+She denies presbycusis, tinnitus, headache, and brpr or melena.
+Her fsg have not shown low values during these episodes.

-Otherwise she has been well, with good energy, and has spends most of her afternoon watching her grandkids.
+Aside from this sensation, she has been well, spends most of her afternoon watching her grandkids.
 Her chronic low back pain is only worse when the weather is bad but she remains active w adl and iadl.
-She performs glucose home testing infrequently but all of her fasting values have been quite good.
+She performs glucose home testing infrequently but all of her fasting values have been in the low 100s.
 Other ROS include frequent urination causing her to get up 3 times a night, occasional chronic arthritis pain of the L knee, and mild insomnia which are chronic.

 (on a follow up visit you do not need to present the full family or social history, but you should highlight elements that may be relevant to the HPI)